hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-for-uefi.md

 Uefi seems complicated to setup, but once you know how, it is arguably simpler than the old MBR way.
 It also boots somewhat quicker on most systems.

+I've opted for gummiboot over Grub because, at the time of writing, a pacman update installs a buggy version that prevents the user making modifications to the bootloader.

 ## Download the iso

 Choose your nearest [mirror](https://www.archlinux.org/download/) to get the dual ISO in the fastest possible time.